 Our low price isn't just a one-time deal!

-Typically our price differential is lowest during the summer months due to long-established pricing patterns used by heating oil dealers.
+Typically our price differential is smallest during the summer months due to long-established pricing patterns used by heating oil dealers.
 Even the highest margin dealers tend to keep their prices low compared to the wholesale cost this time of year (when only 1% of all heating oil is delivered, by the way).
 They do this to try to keep any of their customers who might shop around before signing another year's service contract.
+This summer was our best in pricing terms since 2008-09 when our price started in July at $4.50 and bottomed out at $1.20 in February.

-While some dealers play the narrow-margin-high-volume approach to their business, most dealers tend to increase their margins as consumers shop less and rely on the choices made during the summer, when they thought they had the dealer with the best price.
+While some dealers play the narrow-margin-high-volume approach to their business all year round, most dealers tend to increase their margins as cooler weather arrives and consumers shop less and rely on the choices made during the summer when they thought they had the dealer with the best price.
 Our program is often somewhere above the lowest price dealers except during the coldest winter months, when many of the lowest cost dealers are unable to keep up with demand.
 Meanwhile, our members are getting discounted oil from dependable dealers that are dedicated to serving all their customers all year round.

 How do our prices compare?

-Massachusetts' latest monthly price survey of full-service dealers, on Tuesday, July 16, documented an average price per gallon of $2.98, with a high price of $4.60 and a low of $2.25.
-The average prompt-pay price for our members in Massachusetts that day was $2.60, for savings of 38 cents per gallon on average.
+Massachusetts' latest monthly price survey of full-service dealers, on Tuesday September 10 documented an average price per gallon of $2.97, with a high price of $4.60 and a low of $2.25.
+The average prompt-pay price for our members in Massachusetts that day was $2.60, for savings of 37 cents per gallon on average.
+The last year Green Energy Consumer members saw savings this significant during the summer was in 2008 when the Great Recession was wracking commodity futures markets, and prices were falling from over $4.00 per gallon in July to $1.40 by February of 2009.

-Rhode Island's latest weekly survey price, on Monday, July 15, was $2.79, with a high price of $3.93 and a low of $2.25 The average prompt-pay price for our members in Rhode Island that day was $2.53, for savings of 26 cents per gallon..
+Rhode Island's latest weekly survey price, on Monday, August 19, was $2.75, with a high price of $3.93 and a low of $2.14 The average prompt-pay price for our members in Rhode Island that day was $2.35, for savings of 40 cents per gallon.

 And in New Hampshire, the survey for Tuesday, July 2, was $2.86, while our average prompt-pay price there was $2.54, for a savings of 32 cents per gallon.